 Most associate programs consist of 60 credits and require two years of full-time study.
 Students begin by taking general education classes in subjects like English composition, psychology, and the humanities.
-They advance into major-specific coursework, exploring subjects like organic chemistry, genetics, and professional ethics in medicine and biotechnology.
+They advance into major coursework, exploring subjects like organic chemistry, genetics, and professional ethics in medicine and biotechnology.

-- Clinical Research Associate
+Clinical Research Associate

 Clinical research associates support the work of scientists.
 For example, they may monitor and record the vital signs of patients undergoing experimental procedures.
 They may also analyze bodily fluids and tissue samples.
-In smaller research labs, you can take on these roles with just an associate degree or postsecondary certificate.
+In smaller research labs, you can take on these roles with an associate degree or postsecondary certificate.

 Research Laboratory Technician

 Research laboratory technicians provide administrative and technical assistance in laboratory settings.
 They may order and organize supplies, set up instruments, and record data at the direction of a scientist or research associate.
 When hiring for these positions, employers usually prefer candidates with some form of postsecondary training.

 Quality Assurance Associate

 Bachelor's Degree in Biotechnology

 Bachelor's programs in biotechnology equip students with knowledge and skills in areas like bioinformatics, molecular and cellular biology, and current trends and applications in life sciences.
-Most programs also require students to complete a series of courses in laboratory management and safety, preparing them for the extensive laboratory work they must complete to earn their degree.
+Most programs also require students to complete a series of courses in laboratory management and safety, preparing graduates for the extensive laboratory work they must complete to earn their degree.

 Some programs require students to participate in an internship at a hospital or research center.
 Others may require students to apply their classroom learning to an independent research project, often referred to as a capstone.